 ¼ teaspoon chile-garlic sauce (can add up to 1 teaspoon if you want extra heat but I personally find ¼ teaspoon perfect)

 1 12 oz box gluten-free spaghetti

 Optional - firm tofu, rinsed, drained and cut into 1 inch cubes (I used a pre-grilled tofu)

 Scallions (green part of green onions)

 Bring a large pot of salted water to a boil.
-Add noodles and cook until al dente, about 7-10 minutes.
+Add noodles and cook until al dente, about 7-10 minutes, reserving some pasta water.

-Drain into a large colander and immediately rinse with cold water to cool the noodles.
+Drain into a large colander and immediately rinse with cold water to cool the noodles if serving cold.
 Make sure noodles are well drained of water and splash with a touch of sesame oil to prevent sticking.

 Sesame Peanut Sauce

 Meanwhile, while noodles are cooking, place all the sauce ingredients in a food processor or blender and process until smooth.
 Taste and adjust as needed.
 Add more peanut butter if desired or chili sauce for heat.
 Transfer to a liquid measuring cup.